thall63/CyberAssist/hash/README.md

 # Hash
-Hash is GUI interface for hashing files and submitting file hashes to Virus Total.{}
+Hash is GUI interface for hashing files and submitting file hashes to Virus Total.

 ![](hash_screenshot.jpg)